camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 ### Extract data and save as a test case

-Once you have set up your extraction fields, you can select an LLM foundation model and test it to see what data is extracted.
+Once you have set up your extraction fields, you can select an LLM foundation model and test the data extraction.

 1. **Extraction model**: Select the LLM foundation model you want to use.
 1. Select the document you want to test the data extraction against.